 Our Mental Health Services

-HealthWISE has a team of mental health clinicians that can assess and treat for a range of common mental health illnesses or disorders such as anxiety, depression or if you’re just not feeling yourself.
-On this page, you will find information about: the types of mental health services Healthwise provides, where we deliver these services, how to access our services, fees and payment for appointments, how to book your appointments.
+HealthWISE has a team of mental health clinicians that can assess, treat and support individuals with a range of mental health illnesses, disorders or difficulties, including anxiety, depression or if you’re just not feeling yourself.
+On this page, you will find information about: the types of mental health services Healthwise provides, where we deliver these services, how to access our services, fees and payment for appointments, specific programs we deliver, & how to book your appointments.
 If you are in immediate need of help, please contact Triple-0 or attend your local emergency department.

 Bush Fires have a different impact from one person to the next and the time it takes to feel safe again varies between people.
 It is not only the survivors of traumatic events that are affected, but also people who are helpers, rescuers and people who have worked with survivors or the grieving.
 HealthWISE provides psychological support for people whose lives have been directly impacted by Bush Fires and are experiencing difficulties adjusting.